+The security situation remains unstable, with reports of looting, sexual assaults, and attacks on foreigners and international organization employees.
 Access to essential services, including hospitals, food, water, medication, and fuel, has been disrupted, and the telecommunication network could be unreliable.

-Commercial flights to all airports have been halted, and overland travel is highly hazardous.
+Commercial flights to all airports have been halted, and overland travel is extremely dangerous.
 Khartoum International Airport is closed.
 The only functional civilian airport operating international flights is Port Sudan Airport.
 Chad has closed its border with Sudan.